xh/hoist-react/README.md

 Hoist for these object. `HoistAppModel` is a special base class for an Application's primary Model class that provides additional high-level info about the application.

-Components are React functional components, but with additional wrapping provided by Hoist to support model specification and lookup and observability.
+Components are react functional components, but with additional wrapping provided by Hoist to support model specification and lookup and and observability.
 Applications should use the factory function `hoistCmp` to define Components with this support.

 |     Class/File      |                                  Note                                   |            Link             |